felipesere/felipesere.com/content/post/2017-02-12-the-elm-confusion.markdown

       Http.send msg request
 {{< / highlight >}}

-Which lead to an error about send not really liking a `Result Http.Erro`r a and preferring `Result Http.Error Response`.
+This lead to an error about send not really liking a `Result Http.Error` a and preferring `Result Http.Error Response`.
 Replacing that `a` with a `Response` made everything snap into motion.
 Bare with me.

 The `msg` parameter of the above function definition is supposed to be the message type that I wanted to abstract away from.
 The one variant that I had there initially is `NewData (Result Http.Error Response)`.
-That contains all the elements - though slightly rearranged - as the function that is passed as the first parameter to `getData`.
+That contains all the elements – though slightly rearranged – as the function that is passed as the first parameter to `getData`.
 And that is it! `NewData` is not an enum variant like in Java or Rust, it's a **type constructor**!
 It is a function that takes a `Result Http.Error Response` and produces a new instance of `Msg`.
 Spelling that out in Elm is `(Result Http.Error Response -> Msg)`.
 To not depend on the type itself, it is extracted both in the function and the resulting`Cmd msg`.

 This post might some long-winded followed by a very quick conclusion.
 Keep in mind, it took me a few hours and attempts to get to the point where it all `clicked`.
 Then it was super easy.
 In hindsight, if I had just followed the compiler maybe the pieces would have fallen into place faster.
 Live and learn!